NEONScience/NEON-Data-Skills/README.md

-Welcome to the NEON Data Skills Git Repo!
+Welcome to the NEON Data Skills GitHub Repo!
 ===============================

 NEON Data Skills provides tutorials and resources for working with scientific